-Assessment Related Requirements1 - Failure to sit the midterm examination will result in receiving zero points, whether a medical certificate is provided or not.
-The grade of the final examination will then account for 55% of the overall grade.
+Assessment Related Requirements1 - Failure to sit the midterm examination will result in receiving zero points.
+The grade of the final examination will then account for 70% of the overall grade.

-3 - Only the best 9 out of 10 quizzes will count towards you overall average.
+2 - Only the best 9 out of 10 weekly assignment will count towards you overall average.

-5 - Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Marks may be deducted in the midterm test and final examination because of poor hand-writing or poor English expression.
+3 - Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process and may affect marks.

-Weekly - You will be asked to submit a number of assignments using Matlab.
+Weekly - You will be asked to submit a number of assignments.
 Details for the assignments will be provided on MyUni.
-These will focus on developing your ability to use a specialised software often use in economic modelling.

-There will be a 3 hour exam.
+There will be a 2-hour exam.
 The final exam is comprehensive, i.e. it can cover ALL the topics.
 It will consist of mathematical problems and short answer questions.
 NO MATERIAL PERMITTED, i.e. no calculators or books allowed.

 Submission1 - Extensions and alternative assessment conditions: It is your responsibility to contact the lecturer in the first 2 weeks of the semester to discuss extension or alternative assessment options.
 This applies to ALL students, included but not limited to those registered with the disability centre or the elite athletes program.

-3 - Matlab assignments MUST be submitted online thorugh MyUni.
+3 - Matlab assignments MUST be submitted online through MyUni.
 No other submission type will be accepted.